The Scottish Varsity: Men's Results

 Varsity matches were initially held on St. Andrew's Day but have been moved earlier to late September, they have attracted notable attendees including her Royal Highness Princess Anne in 2012.

 By total wins (Men's)

 Women's Results

-In 2014, the inaugural Women's Varsity Match took place in the form of a 7-a-side match.
-It now continues to take place every year as a 15-a-side match.
+In 2014, the inaugural Women's Varsity Match took place in the form of a 7-a-side match; it continued to take place as a 15-a-side match until 2019.
+Edinburgh won all six matches played between 2014 and 2019.